European Union government procurement guide for Canadian business

 Chapter 2: CETA government procurement commitments

-The government-procurement chapter in the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union gives Canadian companies more comprehensive and favorable access to the EU procurement market than those of any other G20 country.
+The government procurement chapter in the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union gives Canada more comprehensive and favorable access to the EU procurement market than any other G20 country.

-In the sectors that the EU has opened, EU public authorities will be obliged to award the contract to the company (including Canadian companies) that submits the bid scoring highest in the evaluation of specifications and requirements.
-Provided a bid meets the EU standards, an EU contracting authority may not discriminate against a Canadian company on the basis of nationality.
+In sectors that the EU has opened to non-EU bidders, EU public authorities have an obligation to contract to any company that submits a bid scoring highest in the evaluation of specifications and requirements.
+If a bid meets EU standards, an EU contracting authority must not discriminate against a company on the basis of nationality.
+This includes Canadian companies.

 Powers maintained by both parties

-The government-procurement chapter of CETA relates only to contracts listed in the market access schedules and above a certain value or thresholds (which are similar to the EU thresholds) – see table below.
-Competitions for contracts below the stated value are not obliged to consider bids from Canadian companies.
-The same rule applies to competitions for Canadian government contracts; they are open to EU companies only when the contract value is above a specified threshold.
+The government procurement chapter of CETA relates only to contracts listed in the Market Access Schedule of Canada-Annex 19-1 and above a certain value or threshold.
+Contracting authorities for competitions in which contracts are below the thresholds are not obliged to consider bids from Canadian companies.
+The same rule applies to competitions for Canadian government contracts, which are open to EU companies only when the contract value is above the threshold.

 What CETA means to Canadian companies

-Canada and the EU have also retained the right to give preference to domestic companies when using grants, loans or fiscal incentives.
-Public authorities may also favor local companies when contracts fall below the threshold values outlined in CETA or are in excluded sectors (see the consolidated CETA text and the CETA Comparison Table below for additional information).
+Canada and the EU give preference to domestic companies when using grants, loans or fiscal incentives.
+Public authorities may also favor local companies when contracts fall below the thresholds outlined in CETA or are in excluded sectors.

 Market access changes for the EU